Laurence-Cullen/ontology_alignment/README.md

 HPO terms to a SNOMED term the accuracy only falls to 71.27%.
 58.4% of the time the most similar HPO term is correct.

-Other ideas to try in this vein include averaging in vectors of parent categories.
+Other ideas to try in this vein include averaging in vectors of parent categories or building multiple vectors for each HPO and SNOMED term including embeddings of the parent classes of the respective terms to include more information about the hierarchy of terms.

+Seeing as SNOMED terms can often be degenerate it could be useful to average hierarchy embedding of all degenerate terms to create a wider view of the context of a term.

 ## Fine tune model
 Third experiment is to see if fine tuning the BERT model on pubmed